 You’ll need to talk to a number of people who have worked successfully with the person or team you’re working with and most important of all – exited successfully.
 People can talk a good game but a project can only be judged as a success or a failure after exit.

 3. With the recent Brexit woes in the UK, do you see the effects on this uncertainty on the ground with the property investment business?

-Yes it definitely is having an impact Adam.
+Yes, it definitely is having an impact, Adam.
 Lenders are becoming more cautious as Eastern European builders are returning, leading to a skills shortage.
-There is also materials shortage, for example plasterboard is quite hard to come by right now, and of course the exchange rate impacts the price of supplies coming from Europe.
+There are also materials shortage, for example, plasterboard is quite hard to come by right now, and of course, the exchange rate impacts the price of supplies coming from Europe.